-Section I of this procedure outlines the process by which first time credit to fulfill graduation requirements will be granted for student learning that occurs outside of Seattle Public Schools for students actively enrolled in Seattle Public Schools.
-Out-of-District courses include courses taken through public schools outside of the Seattle School District, private schools, OSPI approved online providers, postsecondary institutions, or other educational activities and opportunities.
+Section I of this procedure outlines the process by which credit to fulfill graduation requirements will be granted for student learning that occurs outside of Seattle Public Schools for students actively enrolled in Seattle Public Schools.
+Out-of-District courses include courses taken through private schools, alternative learning sites, OSPI approved Online Digital Learning providers, postsecondary programs, or other educational activities and opportunities.
 Credit toward high school graduation may be granted for learning experiences outside Seattle Public Schools for first time credit from an accredited institution under the following conditions: